awslabs/aws-cloudfront-extensions/docs-ig/en/cost.md

 ##  SSL certificates

-As of August 2022, if user create 2000 ACM certificates and 2000 CloudFront distribution per month, the estimated cost of using this solution is $26.68 per month in the US East (N. Virginia) Region (excludes free tier).
+As of March 2023, if user create 2000 ACM certificates and 2000 CloudFront distribution per month, the estimated cost of using this solution is $26.68 per month in the US East (N. Virginia) Region (excludes free tier).

 | Service            | Dimensions                                                    | Cost/Month |
 |--------------------|---------------------------------------------------------------|------------|